-- A new domain-specific language for quantum programs; - A new logic specification language.
+- A new domain-specific language for quantum programs. - A new logic specification language.

-- Develop quantum compilers with automatic scheduling capabilities, to incorporate calibration and QEC coding and decoding routines in the main quantum algorithm; - Improve the capabilities of quantum compilers to optimise quantum circuits for different hardware platforms automatically; - Adopt design automation principles and AI/ML methods to improve the quality and scalability of the compiler output; - Develop OSs supporting hardware architectures with increasing numbers of qubits, in alignment with the corresponding roadmaps for QC hardware (Section 2.10.1); - Demonstrate distributed programming capabilities on multiple hardware control backends; - Standardise an IR framework that works across multiple technologies.
+- Develop quantum compilers with automatic scheduling capabilities, to incorporate calibration and QEC coding and decoding routines in the main quantum algorithm. - Improve the capabilities of quantum compilers to optimise quantum circuits for different hardware platforms automatically. - Adopt design automation principles and AI/ML methods to improve the quality and scalability of the compiler output. - Develop compilers supporting co-design QPUs which use resonators as computational elements in addition to qubits - Develop OSs supporting hardware architectures with increasing numbers of qubits, in alignment with the corresponding roadmaps for QC hardware (Section 0). - Demonstrate distributed programming capabilities on multiple hardware control backends. - Standardise an IR framework that works across multiple technologies.

-• Continue to scale up OS capabilities in alignment with the corresponding roadmaps for QC hardware (Section 2.10.1).
+• Continue to scale up OS capabilities in alignment with the corresponding roadmaps for QC hardware (Section 0).